-We originally made this review at the end of 2020 (will be updated over time of course), and that’s important to know because Wishlist Member has been around for a while.
+We originally made this review a couple of years ago (will be updated over time of course), and that’s important to know because Wishlist Member has been around for a while.

 You’re going to find reviews talking about their limitations with features, but pay attention to the post date.
-Wishlist Member upgraded to their 3.0 version in April of 2019, and prior to that, they had tons more issues.
+Wishlist Member upgraded to their latest version, and prior to that, they had tons more issues.

 Wishlist Member Security